-Little is known about Dr Tom Wilks but local residents old enough to remember, recall him as a larger than life, plain speaking man with a heart of gold.
+Little is known about Dr Tom Wilks but local residents old enough to remember recall him as a larger than life, plain speaking man with a heart of gold.
 Records show he was born in Cardiff in 1896.
-However, by 1927 the Medical Register shows he was living in Gillingham in Kent, where he stayed until approximately 1931.
-He then moved to ‘Strathmore House’ London Road, South Benfleet.
-Again the Medical Register shows that he remained at this address until 1951 when he moved to Thundersley.
+However, by 1925 he was living in Kent and it was in Maidstone in that year he married his first wife, Kathleen Frances Warren.
+Tom and Kathleen had two children during their marriage, Patricia who was born in 1926 and Frederick born in 1931.

-The ‘surgery’ (resembling more of a shack than a building) was within the grounds of his home at ‘The Cottage’ Kiln Road, Thundersley and it was from here that Tom spent the last years of his working life, before retiring to Cornwall with his wife.
-During this time Tom and his wife Frances, known by all as Frankie, raised their daughter Victoria, who in later years moved abroad and their son Frederick.
+The ‘surgery’ (resembling more of a shack than a building) was within the grounds of Tom’s home at ‘The Cottage’ Kiln Road, Thundersley and it was from here that Tom spent the last years of his working life, before retiring to Cornwall with his wife Frances.

-The newspaper cutting below shows Tom Wilks on his ’rounds’ some time around 1930, when at this time his surgery was ‘Strathmore House’.
+The newspaper cutting below shows Tom Wilks on his rounds, sometime around 1930, when his surgery was ‘Strathmore House’.
 The photo was taken close to the junction of Kents Hill Road and High Road, although at this time High Road was known as London Road.
 In the up-to-date photo below this, the church and the house to the right of Tom Wilks, can still be seen today.

-In later years, Dr Vincent Tyndall used ‘Strathmore House’ as his surgery and Tom Wilks moved up to a building at 123 Kiln Road (probably the property known as ‘The Cottage’).
-It was a small, shack of a building within the grounds of Tom’s home, described verbally by one of his colleagues, Dr Norman Sutcliffe’s verbal description of the surgery and working with Tom.
+In later years, Dr Vincent Tyndall used ‘Strathmore House’ as his surgery and Tom Wilks moved up to the building in Kiln Road.
+It was a small, shack of a building within the grounds of Tom’s home.
+Click on this link to hear Dr Norman Sutcliffe’s verbal description of the surgery and working with Tom.